Home > Pies, Tarts, and Crisps > Chocolate Stone Fruit Cobbler For Two

 How should I store left-over cobbler?

-Cover and refrigerate for 3 days.
+Cover and refrigerate for 2 to 3 days.
 Beyond that, the biscuit topping may start to soften.

 Two summer cobblers in small pie dishes